 Still decrying pink tech and how it doesn’t cater to the actual needs of women.
 The article you are currently reading was prompted by a radio mention of the ‘issue’ just last week, in which a commentator was decrying pink tech in general, and how it doesn’t really provide women with what they need in particular.

-And less than a year ago it was being invoked in an interview with, among others, Deldelp Medina, the female co-founder of accelerator Avion Ventures, and Director at tech diversity promotion organization code2040.org.
+And less than a year ago it was being invoked in an interview with, among others, [Page no longer available – we have linked to the archive.org version instead], the female co-founder of accelerator Avion Ventures, and Director at tech diversity promotion organization code2040.org.

 Said Medina, in the interview published under the title Why Aren’t There More Women in Tech, “A small pink computer isn’t terrible per se… Smaller keyboards are actually nice to prevent carpal tunnel in smaller hands.
 What’s insulting is if this computer comes with less processing power, memory or useful software than a regular one.”